What we can do together!

 Who are we?

-Santiago Roa Duque, is a creative director, producer, photographer and permaculture practitioner from Colombia working in environmental, social and cultural topics.
-Founder of Jaguar Siembra, focuses on creating cultural projects and food forests, planting trees that tell the stories of our native people’s preserving nature and ancient wisdom.
+Santiago Roa Duque, is a creative director, producer, filmmaker, and ecology researcher from Colombia working on environmental, social, and cultural topics.
+Founder of Jaguar Siembra focuses on creating cultural projects and food forests, planting trees that tell the stories of our native people’s preserving nature and ancient wisdom.

 Bettina Plainer, born and studied architecture in Austria.
 Came to Colombia through travels and an exchange year in the National University of Colombia.
 Focused on the topics of earth and bio construction in various regions worldwide, urbanism and informal settlements.
 Nature lover and Co-Founder of this project.